Americans with Disabilities Act Information

 Gary Metro Center

-The Gary Metro Center Station is a low-level boarding station; however, it is equipped with a mobile wheelchair lift therefore allowing for wheelchair access.
+The Gary Metro Center Station is a low-level boarding station; however, it is equipped with a mobile wheelchair lift, therefore, allowing for wheelchair access.
 Passengers who wish to board or depart the train utilizing the wheelchair lift can do so by informing a conductor.
 The platform is accessible by stairs located off of Broadway underneath the bridge as well as through the Gary Metro Center.
 The SSL is accessible through the Gary Metro Center from the second floor.
 There are stairs and an elevator in the Gary Metro Center that permit access to the second floor.
 On the second floor there is a set of double doors marked “South Shore Line.”
 Those doors lead to a ramp that accesses another stairwell and elevator leading up to the SSL platform.
-Please check SSL website and app alerts indicating the status of the Gary Metro Center elevator operation.
+Please check above for the status of the Gary Metro Center elevator operation.

-Ticket vending machines are available in the Gary Metro Center on the second floor near that doors leading toward the platform.
+Ticket vending machines are available in the Gary Metro Center on the second floor near the doors leading toward the platform.
 Paid parking lots are available through Gary Public Transportation Corporation.

 Gary Public Transportation Corporation provides public transportation services that stop at the Gary Metro Center.
 Greyhound buses also leave from the Gary Metro Center.
 Click here for GPTC routes and fares.